+Site Groups are used when you own multiple sites and wish to provide your users with a different experience in each site, but to have a unified database of all users and a centralized place for settings configuration.
 Within a site group, users are shared across all sites in the group along with their user data.
-Once a user registers to a member site of a site group, his account is valid and the user is considered a registered user on all sites that are members of that group.
+Once a user registers to a member site of a site group, their account is valid and the user is considered a registered user on all sites that are members of that group.

 The following section describes the best practices for creating a site group.

 As a best practice implementation, it is recommended not to use an existing working site as a Parent.

 You should create a new dummy site within the data center that will be used by this site group, that will act as the Parent site in your group.
 This site will aggregate all the user data and concentrate the group's settings and policies.

 * A dummy site is a domain that you own, but is not a live site accessed by your users.
 After adding the site to your Gigya account, the dummy will have a Gigya API key and database.

 If you are creating a site group out of currently active sites, or adding active websites that already contain user data to a site group, the data on the added site will be lost unless imported.
 In any case, audit log and consent vault entries are lost for the exported site.
 For more information on importing accounts from one site to another, see IdentitySync.

 Following a data transport, a user session will be preserved in the case of a valid login token.
 If a user was not logged in for a while, their login token will be expired until their subsequent login.

 Recommended Best Practice is to configure your site group members in advance when possible, and avoid removing or adding sites to an active site group, and in particular, adding active sites.

 Every site that performs social actions, e.g., login with Facebook, needs to have a social network app (SNAPP) associated with it.